 Bottom, from left: Terminal, Stand, Register.

 However, businesses should seek out equipment that can process chip credit cards without resorting to swiping them with the mag stripe.
 The EMV liability shift means that you’re less protected from fraud or chargebacks if you accept an EMV card but swipe it instead of “dipping.”
 That means the mag stripe-only Square reader is not a good choice.

 If you need more information about an individual machine, be sure to check our Square processing equipment pages in our product directory.

 Now that you’re familiar with the range of machines each company offers, let’s take a look at how they compare side by side.

 Square was originally known for the small white credit card reader that allowed card acceptance using a smartphone.
 That original reader only accepted magnetic stripe cards, but in the years since, Square has introduced additional options.
 Clover also previously offered magstripe and EMV readers, and has since added NFC capability.

-As of 2018, Square’s mobile card readers include the original magnetic strip reader, a magstripe / EMV combo reader, and an EMV / NFC combo reader.
+Square’s mobile card readers include the original magnetic strip reader, a magstripe / EMV combo reader, and an EMV / NFC combo reader.
 Note that Square does not offer a magstripe /EMV / NFC all-in-one combo reader for smartphones – an unfortunate missing option for businesses that want to accept all three payment methods easily.
 Currently, to do so, you’ll need a magstripe reader and the EMV/NFC combo reader.